Free Website Content - Top 10 RSS Do's and Don'ts

 1. Plagiarize.

-Do not plagiarize content in your RSS feed, there is little
+Do not plagiarize content in your RSS feed, there is

-in most countries.
-Posting someone else's work and taking
+protected in most countries.
+Posting someone else's

-credit for their words is wrong and will damage your reputation
+work and taking credit for their words is wrong and

-as a credible source.
+will damage your reputation as a credible source.

 2. Splog.